lyticus/tracker/README.md

 Adds a listener to the document for a specified browser event type targeting elements matching at least one of the specified selector strings.

-Lyticus will create a corresponding analytics event with a type matching the browser event.
-The event will be named after the id of the targeted element. "data-track-name" and "data-track-properties" can be used to change the analytics event values. "data-track-ignore" can be used to ingore the skip the creation of the analytics event.
+Lyticus will create a track event with a type matching the browser event.
+The track event will be named after the id of the targeted element. "data-track-name" and "data-track-properties" can be used to change the track event values. "data-track-ignore" can be used to ingore the skip the creation of the track event.

 Parameter(s): event type, selector strings